 5. Chat & Messaging (Qualitative Analytics)

-To compliment the quantitative analytics provided by the above tools, seeking out qualitative analytics by having conversations with your customers gives you a much clearer picture of the effectiveness of your marketing efforts.
+To complement the quantitative analytics provided by the above tools, seeking out qualitative analytics by having conversations with your customers gives you a much clearer picture of the effectiveness of your marketing efforts.
 For example, a conversation might help you interpret certain analytical patterns (i.e. “Why are these numbers low?”).

 Chatting with your customers is also a great way to unearth new marketing ideas that you might not have thought about before.
 You don’t know what you don’t know.